-The State contracted with John Lyons, creator of the CANS assessment tool, to compare the nursing facility LOCET criteria request for BHSF, which is the institutional precertification LOC criteria, and the hospital certification requirements with the CANS and found that all nursing facility and hospital certification requested information and values are included in the CANS.
+The State contracted with John Lyons, creator of the CANS assessment tool, to compare the nursing facility LOCET criteria request for BHSF, which is the institutional precertification level of care criteria, and the hospital certification requirements with the CANS and found that all nursing facility and hospital certification requested information and values are included in the CANS.
 The CANS has demonstrated strong reliability across users and validity relative to other assessments as well as in predicting treatment and level of care needs.
 The tool is currently used to support level of care decisions in at least 10 other states and had demonstrated satisfactory utility in those applications.
-The CANS recommendation for LOC determination will automatically be calculated based on the behavioral health algorithm for children set at the same levels as the Louisiana nursing facility and hospital levels of care when the comprehensive CANS or reassessment is completed.
-This will result in comparability across eligibility determinations that will be fully comparable to the BHSF nursing facility and Louisiana hospital certification LOC criteria.
+The CANS recommendation for level of care determination is automatically calculated based on the behavioral health algorithm for members/applicants at the same levels as Louisiana nursing facility and hospital levels of care when the comprehensive CANS or reassessment is completed.
+This results in comparability across eligibility determinations that are fully comparable to the BHSF nursing facility and Louisiana hospital certification level of care criteria.